 It can cause abortion in pregnant females.

 Cats are most commonly infected via contaminated food or catching infected animals.
-In fact, Salmonellosis in cats has been called songbird fever due to its association with cats acquiring infection from hunting and consuming birds.
+Salmonellosis in cats is also known as songbird fever due to its association with cats acquiring infection from hunting and consuming birds.

 - Salmonella can be found in feces and the saliva of an infected host.
 Cats become infected from catching and eating infected prey.